 Retries & timeouts

-Retries apply only to tasks.
+Retries are a task thing only.
 Services don’t retry — they restart instead.

 retry_attempts